ndeyoung2/BulkSecurity1/README.md

-An Xrm ToolBox tool for bulk updating Security Roles in Micorosft Power Apps.
+An Xrm ToolBox tool for bulk updating security roles in Micorosft Power Apps.